lark-parser/lark/README.md

 If you're interested in taking one of these on, let me know and I will provide more details and assist you in the process.

+## Donate

+If you like Lark and feel like donating, you can do so at my [patreon page](https://www.patreon.com/erezsh).

+If you wish for a specific feature to get a higher priority, you can request it in a follow-up email, and I'll consider it favorably.

 ## Contact

 If you have any questions or want my assistance, you can email me at erezshin at gmail com.